omnilib/stdlibs/README.md

 Note: On Python versions 3.10 or newer, a list of module names for the active runtime is available `sys.stdlib_module_names`.
-This package exists to provide an historical record for use with static analysis and other tooling.
+This package exists to provide an historical record, including pre-release listings, for use with static analysis and other tooling.
+It also captures a number of "private", importable modules that ship with stable releases, but that aren't generally included in the official `stdlib_module_names`.

 This package only includes listings for CPython releases.
 If other runtimes would be useful, open an issue and start a discussion on how best that can be accomodated.